steenharsted/mocapr/README.md

 package.
 If you are willing to share the data, I will be happy to help you write an import function and include both the function and the data in this package.
-Feedback and suggestions for improvement and future development are **most welcome**.
+Feedback and suggestions for improvement and future developments are **most welcome**.

 ## Installation